Association of Jewish Libraries: Publications

 In 2014, Judaica Librarianship became an online journal.
 Back issues are freely available 12 months after the publication date.
 The journal seeks to publish research articles and essays related to the development and management of Judaica collections in all types of libraries and archives, the initiation and coordination of digital curation projects, the creation and dissemination of information resources in all formats, and the promotion of Jewish information literacy for diverse audiences through various outreach activities.

 Awards

 The Association of Jewish Libraries awards the Sydney Taylor Book Award annually for books that authentically portray the Jewish experience in children's literature, the Sydney Taylor Manuscript Award for the most promising unpublished Judaic manuscript for children and the AJL Jewish Fiction Award for works of fiction for adult readers with significant Jewish thematic content.

 The Association also awards the Judaica Reference and Bibliography Awards for outstanding scholarly reference works and bibliographies.

 Conferences

 The AJL Conference, held annually, is a valuable way for Judaica librarians to share ideas, learn, and network with their peers.

 Locations of past conferences

+American Library Association

+The Association of Jewish Libraries is an affiliate of the American Library Association.